Auctioning Time to Mitigate Latency Races: Theory and Evidence from Blockchains: Empirical Analysis

-We estimate the causal effect of Timeboost on transaction spamming, sequencer revenue, and non-timeboosted failure rate using a difference-in-differences (DiD) design that compares changes on Arbitrum (the treated chain) before and after the Timeboost launch to contemporaneous changes on a set of comparison L2 networks with no major changes to their sequencer ordering rules.
+We estimate the causal effect of Timeboost on transaction spamming and sequencer revenue using a two-way fixed-effects (TWFE) design that compares changes on Arbitrum (the treated chain) before and after the Timeboost launch to contemporaneous changes on a set of comparison L2 networks with no major changes to their sequencer ordering rules.
 The identifying variation is thus cross-sectional (treated vs. control chains) interacted with time-series variation (post- vs. pre-implementation).
 We supplement the baseline specification with controls for fee conditions and market intensity, respectively: an L2 base fee measure in Ether (\textsf{BaseGasL2}) and within-chain DEX volume in log USD as a DeFi activity proxy (\textsf{VolumeDEX}).

 All outcome variables and time-varying covariates (except for the binary treatment indicator) are standardized (z-scored) prior to estimation.
 This choice is practical and methodological: chains differ by orders of magnitude in baseline transaction counts, gas usage, and revenue, and raw-unit levels can cause the regression to be dominated by the largest networks, conflating scale with treatment response.
 Standardization produces estimates in standard-deviation units, improving comparability across chains and outcomes and making effect sizes interpretable on a common scale.
 Importantly, standardization does not change the sign or statistical significance patterns relative to monotone transformations.